OrbicCode/Portfolio/portfolio/Plan+Ideas.md

     - Find best way to approach the layout ✅
     - convert navigation into component ✅
     - match the navigation close button to the burger menu button ✅
-    - convert expertise item into component
+    - convert expertise item into component ✅
     - convert skill item into component
     - convert work item into component
     - 768px navigation change ✅
     - check cursoe pointer on all
+    - add text-shadow to text with pictur background

     - change section layout name to main-grid